eugenia1984/typescript/ts_developing_web_apps/README.md

 ##Why use TS?

-TS is superior to its other replicas, like CoffeScript and dArt programming languages, because TS is advanced JS.
+TS is superior to its other replicas, like CoffeScript and Dart programming languages, because TS is advanced JS.

 The benefits are: